 - Understand Notifications and Warnings

-- Have a disaster/evacuation plan in-place, including an out-of-area contact Evacuation Planning
+- Have an emergency and evacuation plan in-place, including an out-of-area contact: Emergency Planning

 - Review recommended Evacuation Guidelines